Denver Life

 3483 South Broadway, Englewood

 Mutiny’s iconic photo booth isn’t a novelty; it’s a relic.
-One of three analog booths in Colorado, the machine dates back to the 1950s and still produces stark black-and-white strips that somehow make everyone look incredible.
+One of four analog booths in Colorado, the machine dates back to the 1950s and still produces stark black-and-white strips that somehow make everyone look incredible.
 The key is patience — this booth takes its time, echoing an era when photography wasn’t instant or disposable.
 The wait becomes part of the experience, and the payoff is consistently beautiful.

 Colorado’s second analog photo booth is located at Sputnik on South Broadway.